 — PRN (@PRNlive) February 27, 2026

-Drivers are less likely to destroy their car compared to tighter turns, where one bad dive ends their day instantly.
+Drivers are less likely to destroy their car at Turn 1 compared to other turns, where one bad dive ends their day instantly.
 That safety net encourages risk.
-That is the reason why, in Turn 1 at COTA, survival instincts override etiquette.
+That is the reason that in Turn 1 at COTA, survival instincts override etiquette.
 Drivers go in with tunnel vision, focused on maximizing their own position.

 Even the spotters, who normally guide drivers through madness with calm precision, are stretched thin here.
-They’re trying to describe a traffic jam that’s still forming while their driver barrels toward it uphill at full speed.
-There’s only so much guidance you can give when visibility is limited and everyone is braking at different points.
+They’re trying to describe a traffic jam that’s still forming while their driver barrels toward it, driving uphill.
+There’s only so much guidance you can give when visibility is limited, and everyone is braking at different points.

-Fans also know all these things, which is why many camp on the hill above the braking zone, waiting for the dominoes to fall.
+Fans also understand this, which is why many camp on the hill above the braking zone, waiting for the dominoes to fall.
 One missed braking point can trigger the accordion effect, stacking rows of cars in seconds.

 Ross Chastain’s take on Turn 1 at COTA